HEAT AND HEALTH

 - Signs include vomiting, high body temperature, rapid pulse and rapid shallow breathing.
 A high body temperature may be accompanied by hot, red skin.
 Most dangerous, especially if alone, is decreased alertness, confusion or loss of consciousness.

 - Call 911 or a local emergency number immediately if you have or if you see anyone with these symptoms of heat stroke.
 Move them to a cooler place and cool them down quickly.
-Get them to a shady area or cool then with fans.
+Get them to a shady area or cool them with fans.
 Better still, get them quickly to an air conditioned area if possible.
+Contact their doctor.

 Keep any eye on those you care about.
 Give them something cool to drink.
-Give them a cool place to rest and relax.
+Give them cool places to rest and relax.
 Learn more about how to do that on this site, especially our in-depth articles on the various outdoor cooling solutions.

 You can be assured the cool place you create will be valuable for health as well as comfort.